-Mechanics work on automobiles, trucks and related transportation and material-moving vehicles.
-Some mechanics perform general maintenance and repairs, while others may specialize in tires, brakes, engines or on-board computers.
+A mechanic works on automobiles, trucks and related transportation, and material-moving vehicles.
+Some mechanics perform general maintenance and repairs, while others may specialize in tires, brakes, engines, or on-board computers.
 While a high school diploma is the minimum education requirement for mechanics, many employers prefer to hire those who have completed certificate or associate's programs in automotive technology or related fields.
 Mechanics can earn voluntary certification to enhance job opportunities.

 Source: *U.S. Bureau of Labor Statistics

 Mechanics are expected to examine, troubleshoot, restore, and maintain various types of automobiles, including personal vehicles, trucks, and heavy equipment machinery.
 Mechanics must be knowledgeable about the various tools, equipment, and procedures used in auto shops for troubleshooting and repairing vehicles.

 As a result of the advances in automotive technology, mechanics must now be familiar with the computers and software programs that are used in auto shops and vehicles.
 The advancements in technology help operate the electrical and mechanical parts in the latest vehicles.